thepudds/fzgo/README.md

 Examples:

-   fzgo test                           # test the current package fzgo test -fuzz .                   # fuzz the current package with a function starting with 'Fuzz' fzgo test -fuzz FuzzFoo             # fuzz the current package with a function matching 'FuzzFoo' fzgo test ./... -fuzz FuzzFoo       # fuzz a package in ./... with a function matching 'FuzzFoo'
+   fzgo test                           # normal 'go test' of the current package, plus run any corpus as unit tests fzgo test -fuzz .                   # fuzz the current package with a function starting with 'Fuzz' fzgo test -fuzz FuzzFoo             # fuzz the current package with a function matching 'FuzzFoo' fzgo test ./... -fuzz FuzzFoo       # fuzz a package in ./... with a function matching 'FuzzFoo'